ryanbrosnahan/Spring-2013/CSSeniorSeminar/Resume.md

  - Began as a Co-op student and was asked to stay
  - Worked in an Agile environment on both team and individual projects
+ - Projects included:
- - Projects included optimizing reports and their associated T-SQL queries
+  - Optimizing reports and their associated T-SQL queries
- - Data mining large datasets to extract information that may be useful to Pointe Blank's marketing strategy or to their customers
+  - Data mining large datasets to extract information that may be useful to Pointe Blank's business strategy or to their customers

 **Startup Consultant** |
 Self-Proprietor |